-At Lanner we have adopted a number of measures to do our part, and we are constantly revising our strategy to ensure that we maintain a committment to ethical and environmentally-sound manufacturing.
+At Lanner we have adopted a number of measures to do our part, and we are constantly revising our strategy to ensure that we maintain a commitment to ethical and environmentally-sound manufacturing.

 IT products for a greener planet